Skip to main content

 • Climate & Biodiversity

-The awarded initiatives show how companies can contribute to respect for human rights, environmental protection, and good governance along their supply and value chains.
+The awarded initiatives demonstrate how companies can contribute to human rights, environmental protection, and good corporate governance along their supply and value chains.

 The winners were selected by an independent expert jury.